o-alquimista/nav-panel/README.md

 - You can change from which edge of the screen the panel will appear to come from by using positioning properties such as `right: 0` and `bottom: 0`.
 - You can make the panel contents scrollable with `overflow-y: auto`.

-### Custom events
+### Synthetic events
-To allow you to hook into the plugin's functionality, custom events are fired on certain conditions.
+To allow you to hook into the plugin's functionality, synthetic events are fired on certain conditions.

 | Event type      | Fired when                                    |
 | --------------- | --------------------------------------------- |